-Directory Description root-dir/WEB-INF/classes If your extension uses a message bundle, your properties files must be in this directory.
+Directory Description root-dir The root directory of your extension.
+Oracle recommends that you do not create files in this directory.
+The name of the directory has no programmatic significance.
+Choose a name that is meaningful to you.
+When specifying URIs in your extension, the "/" (forward slash) character by itself represents this root directory. root-dir/WEB-INF This directory must contain a file named netuix-extension.xml.
+This XML file functions as your extension's deployment descriptor.
+If you use Apache Struts, you must locate your Struts configuration file in this directory. root-dir/WEB-INF/classes If your extension uses a message bundle, your properties files must be in this directory.
 If your extension uses custom classes, your package structure must start in this directory.
 For example, if you packaged your class files in a package named com.mycompany.extension, then create the following directory structure in the classes directory: com/mycompany/extension.
-Then save your compiled class files in this extension directory. (optional) root-dir/WEB-INF/src If your extension uses custom classes, BEA recommends that you save your pre-compiled Java source files in a package structure that starts in this directory.
-When you archive your extension, you do not include this src directory. (recommended) root-dir/ext_jsp BEA recommends that you save all of your extension's JSP files below a directory named ext_jsp.
+Then save your compiled class files in this extension directory. (optional) root-dir/WEB-INF/src If your extension uses custom classes, Oracle recommends that you save your pre-compiled Java source files in a package structure that starts in this directory.
+When you archive your extension, you do not include this src directory. (recommended) root-dir/ext_jsp Oracle recommends that you save all of your extension's JSP files below a directory named ext_jsp.
 Creating a separate directory for your JSPs shields content developers from needing to learn about other support files such as the Portal framework XML files.
 If your extension contains many JSPs, consider creating subdirectories below ext_jsp.
 If you follow this recommendation, URIs for your JSPs will start with /ext_jsp.
 For example, /ext_jsp/myContent.jsp The directory named root-dir/jsp is reserved.
-The root directory of your extension must not contain a directory named jsp.
+The root directory of your extension must not contain a directory named jsp .

-Table 3-1 Directory Tree for an Administration Console Extension
+Table 3-1 (Cont.)
+Directory Tree for an Administration Console Extension

-Directory Description (recommended) root-dir/controls BEA recommends that you save all of your extension's portal book files (.book) below a directory named controls.
+Directory Description (recommended) root-dir/controls Oracle recommends that you save all of your extension's portal book files (.book) below a directory named controls.
 If your extension contains many books or pages, consider creating subdirectories below controls.
 If you follow this recommendation, URIs for your books or pages will start with /controls.
-For example, /controls/myBook.book (recommended) root-dir/portlets BEA recommends that you save all of your extension's portlet files (.portlet) below a directory named portlets.
+For example, /controls/myBook.book. (recommended) root-dir/portlets Oracle recommends that you save all of your extension's portlet files (.portlet) below a directory named portlets.
 If your extension contains many portlets, consider creating subdirectories below portlets.
 If you follow this recommendation, URIs for your portlets will start with /portlets.
-For example, /portlets/myContent.portlet
+For example, /portlets/myContent.portlet.

 If you are extending the Administration Console's Look and Feel, your root directory will contain additional subdirectories.
-See "Copy and Modify the Sample Look and Feel: Main Steps" on page 5-2.
+See Chapter 5, "Rebranding the Administration Console."